Zeropathic/SaveWeapon/README.md

 Open it and ctrl+f "saved_items" to see your entries.
 Editing it while in-game is unlikely to work too well.

 The items in this list are loaded/created on game start.
-The command "/saveweapon_load" will also load/create the items in the list.
-There are currently no checks in place to ensure the same item isn't created multiple times.

 # Changelog